niplav/site/range_and_forecasting_accuracy.md

 *author: niplav, created: 2020-03-24, modified: 2021-01-18, language: english, status: finished, importance: 6, confidence: possible*

-# This post contains information that is misleading.
-While the calculations and description of the approach contain no mistakes in themselves, the approach is misguided.
-Only reference the results if you have understood the approach.
-This will be fixed.
+# This post is being rewritten.
+In its current state, it's wrong and misleading.

 > __This text looks at the accuracy of forecasts in relation
 > to the time between forecast and resolution, and asks three